2021 is the year of global connectivity for digital businesses

-Aerospace and defense are by their very nature critical employers that require a perfect oversight of the people working in the industry.
+Aerospace and defence are by their very nature critical employers that require a perfect oversight of the people working in the industry.

 Much like the railway and telecommunication sectors, utilities such as electricity and water suppliers as well as other related organizations behind public-service infrastructure, require high levels of security.
 These companies need to know who is working for them and when.